 Several factors potentially impact our tolerance for frustration and, ultimately just how prone we may be for anger arousal.
 These include:

-a.
 Our early development

 Frustration tolerance develops in the context of our successes in mastering challenges.
 It is grounded to some extent in our early support and encouragement when facing life challenges, both small and big.
 Such successes build upon each other and shape an overall sense of competence that can support us when frustrated.
 It is this competence, for example, that allows one child to reconstruct a sandcastle at the shore, when his first one was destroyed by an incoming wave–while another child gives up, sulks, and returns to the blanket.

-Our frustration tolerance can be viewed as tension tolerance–our capacity to sit with and move past the tension that we experience in our body.
+Our frustration tolerance can be viewed as tension tolerance–our capacity to sit with and move past the tension that we experience in our bodies.
 In order to help children develop this competence, I’ve always advocated that parents present their child with challenges that reflect tolerable levels of frustration in the learning process.
 This is based on the idea that a child faced with an overwhelming challenge may be quick to shut down.
-Consequently, he may then become angry with himself, the challenge or those presenting the challenge.
+Consequently, he may then become angry with himself, the challenge, or those presenting the challenge.
 By contrast, boredom or an overly inflated sense of self may result when tasks are made too easy, absent of even slight frustration.

-c.
 Distortions of thinking